 8. Anti-Inflammatory Foods

 Inflammation is the main culprit when it comes to skin ailments, says Richards.
 With this in mind, incorporating anti-inflammatory foods into your diet, Davis adds, will help reduce inflammation in your body and as a result, reduce skin symptoms like rashes, dry skin, and acne.
+Learn more about acne free diets.

 Davis and Richards share that good anti-inflammatory foods include ginger, turmeric, peanuts, whole grains, fatty fish, extra virgin olive oil, avocado, almonds, broccoli, berries, and ginger.
 So, make sure to add these to your grocery list ASAP if you struggle with inflammation, and you'll be on your way to healthy skin in no time.